Brilliant-Labs/bboard-tuts/noise/noise.md

 ## Code Example

-This example has the Touchpad Click plugged into to MikroBus #1 on the b.Board.
+This example has the Noise Click plugged into to MikroBus #1 on the b.Board.

-Just add your Touchpad blocks and code some motors, screens, lights, or other outputs to react to the Touchpad Click's input!
+Just add your Noise Click blocks and code some motors, screens, lights, or other outputs to react to the Noise Click's input!

-Locate the WiFi_BLE blocks

 ![Noise](https://github.com/Brilliant-Labs/bboard-tuts/blob/master/noise/noise-code-gif.gif?raw=true "Noise Click")